Laugavegur Hiking Trail in Iceland | Online Guide

 • Finish coordinates GPS: N63°51.470 – W19°13.640

-Soon after you will leave the colourful rhyolite mountains and enter an area with the contrast of dark palagonite mountains and white glaciers.
+Soon after, you will leave the colourful rhyolite mountains and enter an area that contrasts dark palagonite mountains with white glaciers.
 You will also notice a considerable increase in vegetation.
 The trail down the Jökultungur is quite steep and care must be taken during the descent.
 The last few kilometers to the huts by the lake Álftavatn are on flat land.
 The two huts at Álftavatn take up to 52 persons.

 Evening walks: Hike up Mt.
 Brattháls, which takes 1 – 2 hours return.
 Wet feet are included as it’s necessary to wade the little stream running from Lake Álftavatn.
 Another good hike takes you up the Mt.
 Torfatindur (818m), estimated walking time 1 – 2 hours.